Dr Alison Body

 Dr Alison Body is a Senior Lecturer in the School of Social Policy, Sociology and Social Research, and a member of the Centre for Philanthropy.
 Dr Body started her career in 2001 working in children and youth charities, specialising in early intervention services and advocating for children’s participation rights.
 Her experience includes leading a large children’s charity, strategic development of the third sector, fundraising and volunteer management.
 In 2008, she joined Kent County Council as a senior Commissioner of early intervention services.
 Driven by these experiences, she completed her PhD at Kent in 2016, exploring the relationship between children’s charities and the State.
 After working at Canterbury Christ Church University between 2015-2017 as a Faculty Director in the School of Childhood and Education Sciences, Alison joined the University of Kent in January 2019.

 Dr Body has written numerous research articles and reports exploring philanthropy and the third sector, particularly in relation to children, young people and education.
 Interested in the intersection between the third sector and state, publications cover topics such as youth participation, voluntary action in primary education, fundraising in schools, co-production of public services and most recently children’s perceptions and experiences of charity and charitable giving.
-Her first book, ‘Children and Charities: A Decade of Change’, explored the impact of austerity on children’s charities, whilst her forthcoming book, due in 2021, ‘Children as Change Makers: Civil Society and Children’s Philanthropic Citizenship’, explores the role of civil society in cultivating children’s philanthropic behaviours.
+Her first book, ‘Children and Charities: A Decade of Change’, explored the impact of austerity on children’s charities, whilst her forthcoming book, due in 2024, ‘Children as Change Makers: Unleashing Children's Philanthropic Power’, explores the role of civil society in cultivating children’s philanthropic behaviours.

 Dr Body has formerly held multiple trustee positions within children’s charities and as a school governor.
 She is currently a director of the voluntary organisation Led by the Wild CiC, a trustee of the Voluntary Sector Studies Network and primary school governor.